Fair and Efficient Investment in Public Transportation: Results

-As in the single-agent case, the number of edges in a connected graph is bounded between $m$ and $m^2$, and we can assume the total budget is at most $2m$.
-Hence, the runtime simplifies to $\bigO{\beta m^3}$.
+As in the single-agent case, the number of edges in a connected graph is bounded between $m$ and $m^2$, and we can assume the total budget is at most $2m$ (a budget of $m$ for each agent).
+Hence, the runtime simplifies to $\bigO{\beta m^3}$ or $\bigO{m^4}$.